BruceEckel/RethinkingObjects/README.md

 Code examples from my ***Rethinking Objects*** presentation at PyCon 2023 in Salt Lake City.

-You can find the (Google) slides for the presentation [here](https://docs.google.com/presentation/d/1U0Mw4Aaz6mf5KpS-mZqKlK1H2_8JxXO6VF4axk9OPXY/edit?usp=sharing).
+The (Google) slides for the presentation are [here](https://docs.google.com/presentation/d/1U0Mw4Aaz6mf5KpS-mZqKlK1H2_8JxXO6VF4axk9OPXY/edit?usp=sharing).

 The examples in this repository assume you have Python 3.11 installed.